Mammootty: 2020–present

 In 2021, He starred in The Priest, directed by Jofin T. Chacko featuring Manju Warrier marking her first collaboration with Mammootty.
 He then starred in the political thriller One, directed by Santhosh Vishwanath.
 He played Kadakkal Chandran, Chief Minister of Kerala in the film.
 In 2022, He starred in Bheeshma Parvam directed by Amal Neerad, which received positive responses and was a blockbuster.
 He then starred in CBI 5: The Brain, which emerged as a box office success.
 In 2023, he acted in the Telugu film Agent starring Akhil Akkineni.
 In 2024, he reprised Y. S. Rajasekhar Reddy in the Tamil film Yatra 2.

 Mammootty had four Malayalam releases in 2023: He first appeared in Nanpakal Nerathu Mayakkam, which received critical acclaim for his role which won him the Kerala State Award and Filmfare Award for Best Actor.
 He then appeared in Christopher and Kannur Squad.
 He then played the lead in Kaathal – The Core.
 In 2024, Mammootty appeared in three Malayalam films, Abraham Ozler, Turbo and Bramayugam.

 Mammootty's first release in 2025 was Dominic and the Ladies' Purse.
 He then appeared in Bazooka.
 Both films underperformed at the box office.
+In the same year, an AI-generated version of Mammooty was used in the film Rekhachithram without the actor's physical appearance being involved.
+Also, an arm is shown as the character Moothon in the film Lokah Chapter 1: Chandra, with voiceover of Mammooty.
+The film became the highest grossing malayalam film of the year.

+He then appeared in the Malayalam-language crime thriller Kalamkaval, which was released theatrically on 5 December 2025.
+The film opened to strong audience interest and maintained steady box office performance in the weeks following its release, emerging as one of the notable Malayalam releases of the year.

+Around the same period, Mammootty was cast in the Malayalam political thriller Patriot (2026 Film), directed by Mahesh Narayanan.
+The film features an ensemble cast including Mohanlal, Fahadh Faasil, Kunchacko Boban and Nayanthara, and is among the major multi-starrer projects in Malayalam cinema during the mid-2020s.
+Filming began in 2025, with the film being released to mixed reviews on May 1st 2026.

+In 2026, Mammootty's Malayalam horror film Bramayugam, directed by Rahul Sadasivan, was selected for a special screening at the Academy Museum of Motion Pictures in Los Angeles on February 12, as part of the "Where the Forest Meets the Sea" series.
+It was the first film starring Mammootty to be shown at the Academy Museum, drawing international attention to the film's global exhibition.